 A public relations emphasis will orient students to the principles and practices of public relations, an advertising emphasis to the principles and practices of advertising.
 Students will complete an applied capstone course in their final semester.
-Students majoring in strategic communication may earn a Bachelor of Science degree (includes an approved minor) or a Bachelor of Arts degree (includes a modern language proficiency).
+Students majoring in strategic communication may earn a Bachelor of Science degree (includes minor) or a Bachelor of Arts degree (includes language proficiency at second-year level).

 Internships offer practical experience for strategic communication students.
 Three credits (120 hours) of field experience are required for the major, and many students complete more than one internship.
 Students have interned with advertising/marketing firms, non-profits, and media companies in the Fargo-Moorhead area and beyond.
 Internships often lead to jobs.